castwide/react-gamefic/README.md

 ## Listening for Game Updates

 The `Console` accepts a callback in the `consoleDidUpdate` prop that gets called after component updates, i.e., anytime the game state changes.

+## Built-in Styles

+The react-gamefic package includes several styles that can be imported into projects.
+To import the `terminal` style, for example:

+    import 'react-gamefic/styles/terminal'; // Import the built-in style first import './style.css';                   // Import your own style second to give your customizations priority

+The following styles are available:

+* `normal`: A minimal foundation for responsiveness and readability.
+(Most?) other styles import `normal`.
+* `ebook`: A simple black-on-white text style.
+* `terminal`: A green-on-black style designed to emulate command-line terminals.